jirevwe/jirevwe.github.io/source/_posts/sql-nulls.md

 ## What about Uniqueness?

-Well, they'll break based on "normal" reasoning so if you just pair two columns and expect it to work, I have bad news for you :D. First we create our schema we'll use to test throughout this post and confirm that our table actually has the constraint.
+Well, they'll break based on "normal" reasoning so if you just pair two columns and expect it to work, I have bad news for you :D. First we create our schema we'll use to test throughout this post and confirm that our table actually has the `UNIQUE` constraint.

 <pre><code class="lang-sql">drop table if exists sample;
 create table if not exists sample (